DIAGNijmegen/website-content/content/pages/projects/vaccine_candidate_prediction.md

 approach is able to perform better on unseen sequence motifs compared to a sequence- based approach, thus generalizing better to unseen data.

-Note that we worked on a set of fixed-length peptides and on a single MHC allele.
+Note that we worked on a set of fixed-length peptides of 9 residues and on a single MHC allele.
 This is to the advantage of sequence-based approaches.
 The advantages of our structure-based CNN are expected to be further visible when we train and test on peptides with variable lengths and with diverse MHC alleles in a much bigger dataset.

+Link to the report: https://drive.google.com/file/d/1Smiwr3NI03ZSLLiajWEZbPLlcoB63yjk/view?usp=sharing